by Elise Spronk, Occupational Therapist

 - Swings: Indoor and outdoor swings are a great way to provide calming sensory input.
 I especially love pod swings for calming, and platform swings for sitting on while doing other fine motor activities.

 - Experiences including memberships and tickets to places such as the zoo, science center, trampoline park, local recreation centers make a great gift that keeps on giving all year long.
-If you’re local to the Des Moines are, you can get a year long pass to the Blank Park Zoo and Science Center of Iowa for $153.
+If you’re local to the Des Moines area, you can get a year long pass to the Blank Park Zoo and Science Center of Iowa for $178.

 - Kinetic sand: This can be purchased or make your own following our recipe!
 Even older kids like to play with kinetic sand as it is very calming.
 It’s not that messy so kids with tactile sensitivities can explore without aversion.